Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Limit your interviews per day.
 You'll probably only want to interview 2 or 3 candidates per day.
 That way you'll have enough energy to give everyone equal attention, and you're less likely to get them confused.
 Plus as a parent, you're probably too busy to devote more than a couple hours in one day to interviewing anyway.

 Give yourself a buffer.
 When you schedule your interviews, give yourself extra time.
 For example, if you plan on your interview only lasting 30 minutes, schedule your interviews at least an hour apart.
-It will give you a bit of extra time if one candidate has lots of questions, a candidate is late, or you just need a break between interviews.
+It will give you a bit of extra time if one candidate has lots of questions, someone is late, or you just need a break between interviews.

 Bring everything you need.
 It might be best to make yourself a checklist that you can check before your interviews to make sure you're not forgetting anything.